 The limestone scenery is all encompassing in Austwick and Crummackdale.
 Therefore the exposed pavements and scars of white rock are everywhere, none better than the crossing over Moughton Scars.
-If there is a better limestone pavement in England I have not seen it.
+It is part of the Ingleborough Nature Reserve, the most wonderful example of limestone pavements in England.

 Over Norber and the erratics the path is intermittent unless you stick to the sheep track on the eastern edge.
 However it is straightforward to leave the track and wander amongst the boulders and stick to the crest.
 This has good Ingleborough views.
 Also stick close to the path overlooking the scar on Moughton Scars.